SCCF 2023 – 2024 GRANT RECIPIENTS

 AGENCY BACKGROUND

-Focus of the 2023 Grant: Adventure Learning Tours and Outreach in Oro Valley
+Focus of the 2024 Grant: Adventure Learning Tours and Outreach in Pima County

 The ALTO program makes museum learning accessible for students in under-represented communities in Southern Arizona.
 The museum is seeking funding to provide this programming to Head Start pre-school programs in Oro Valley.
 Tours provide transportation and underwrite admission for children in Head Start programs to attend in-person field trips at the downtown museum location.
 Museum educators also have the capabilities to bring the Mobile Outreach Vehicle to local Head Start programs.
 ALTO programs impact educational success, quality of life and development for children by helping them develop cognitive, physical, creative and emotional skills through hands-on interactive play-based activities at their level.